| openid-connect-key-binding | June 2026 | |

 This specification defines how to bind a public key to an OpenID Connect ID Token using mechanisms defined in [RFC9449], OAuth 2.0 Demonstrating Proof of Possession (DPoP).¶

-It is common for an RP to be composed of multiple components such as an RP authenticating component that obtains the ID Token from the OP and an RP consuming component which checks the ID Token presented to it by the authenticating component.
-When the RP authenticating component wants to prove to an RP consuming component that it has authenticated a user, it may present the ID Token as a bearer token.
-However, bearer tokens are vulnerable to theft and replay attacks.
-For instance, if an attacker obtains the ID Token, they can impersonate the authenticated user.¶
+An RP is often composed of multiple components, such as an RP authenticating component that obtains the ID Token from the OP and an RP consuming component that checks the ID Token presented to it by the authenticating component.
+To prove it has authenticated an End-User, the authenticating component may present the ID Token to the consuming component as a bearer token.
+However, bearer tokens are vulnerable to theft and replay attacks: an attacker who obtains the ID Token can impersonate the authenticated End-User.¶

-By binding a cryptographic key to the ID Token, the RP authenticating component can prove to RP consuming components not only that a user has been authenticated, but that the RP authenticating component itself was the original recipient of that authentication.
+By binding a cryptographic key to the ID Token, the RP authenticating component can prove to RP consuming components not only that an End-User has been authenticated, but that the RP authenticating component itself was the original recipient of that authentication.
 This provides stronger security guarantees, preventing token theft and replay attacks, by transforming the ID Token from a bearer token into a proof-of-possession token.¶

 This specification profiles OpenID Connect 1.0 [OpenID.Core], RFC8628 - OAuth 2.0 Device Authorization Grant [RFC8628], and RFC9449 - OAuth 2.0 Demonstrating Proof of Possession (DPoP) [RFC9449] to enable cryptographically bound ID Tokens that resist theft and replay attacks while maintaining compatibility with existing OpenID Connect infrastructure.¶